What’s The Difference Between a Conference, Expo, Trade Show, and Summit?

-Throughout each year you will receive numerous invites to conferences, conventions, summits, trade shows, and a slew of other professional events meant to help you connect and share your product or services with others.
+Throughout each year you will receive numerous invites to conferences, expos, summits, trade shows, and a slew of other professional events meant to help you connect and share your product or services with others.
 However, there is only so much time in a day and resources are limited, especially when travel is required to reach some of these events.
 How do you decide which of the 285,000 events to attend?
 Or, as an event maker, how do you decide which one to organize?
-What is the difference between planning and attending a conference versus a convention?
+What is the difference between planning and attending a conference versus an expo?
 Is a summit different from a symposium?
-This article will break down the differences between conferences, conventions, trade shows, and summits and help you decide which events you should attend and which ones you should organize.
+This article will break down the differences between conferences, expos, trade shows, and summits and help you decide which events you should attend and which ones you should organize.

 Definition: According to the Merriam-Webster dictionary, a conference is “a formal meeting in which many people gather in order to talk about ideas or problems related to a particular topic, usually for several days.”
 To break that down, let’s look into the specifics of a conference: